logiqai/docs/integrations/fluent-bit/iis-logs-on-windows.md

 Follow the steps in Installing[ <mark style="color:blue;">fluent-bit for windows</mark>](https://docs.logiq.ai/integrations/fluent-bit#fluent-bit-for-windows) to setup your fluent-bit agent and service.
 Use the modified config file above to match your environment during the setup process.

-Fluent-bit service will automatically started upon the end of the script installation.
-However, one can use Windows service mangement tool to control its state.
+Fluent-bit service will automatically be started upon the end of the script installation.
+However, one can use Windows service management tool to control its state.
 Below show how to start the Windows service tool GUI.

 ![](../../.gitbook/assets/services.msc-2022-01-27\_11-59-36.png)